iTasneem/LRparser/README.md

 ## Contents

 - `sourcecode.txt`: The source code file containing the switch-case statement to be parsed.
-- `LRparser.py`: The Python script implementing the LR parser.
+- `LRparserOnSpecificSourceCode.ipynb`: The Python script implementing the LR parser.
 - `README.md`: This README file.

 ## Requirements